OtsoF/cs-e4660-course-repo/preprocessing/readme.md

 # Data Preprocessing

 The mock data preprocessor simply takes the data in the postgres database, ~~encodes it using an ordinal encoder~~ selects a subset of columns and drops rows with missing values and imports it back into the database into a new table.
+The last processed id is stored in the database, so when the preprocessing is run the next time, it won't re-process already preprocessed rows.

 ## Local testing